 Definition: Equity measures how much of a property an investor owns than its market value.
 As you pay down your mortgage premium, your equity increases.
 If you were to sell and use the balance to pay off your mortgage, you have left your equity.

 Why it matters: Every investor seeks to build equity.
 With enough built, you can use it to take out a home equity loan which can be put towards renovations, college fees, or whatever else you desire.

 Definition: A turnkey property is any property that is ready to move into right away.

 Why it matters: Investors will want to find turnkey properties wherever they can, as it means they can immediately start renting them out.
-Properties that need improvements and repairs before they’re ready to rent out are not turnkey properties.
+On the other hand, properties that need improvements and repairs before they’re ready to rent out are not turnkey properties.

 Capital Gains TaxCapital Gains Tax

-Definition: Capital gains are the difference between how much property is worth and what it is sold for.
+Definition: Capital gains are the difference between how much property is worth and sold for.
 If it’s positive, then it can be realized after the property is sold.
-If it’s a short gain (made over less than a year), it is taxed at a higher rate than a long gain.
+However, if it’s a short gain (made over less than a year), it is taxed at a higher rate than a long gain.

 Why it matters: Knowing how your investments are taxed is a crucial part of any investment strategy.
 You’ll always want to increase your gains and avoid what taxes you can.

 Definition: IRR is a common term used in investor circles to measure a property’s long-term profitability.
 It takes into account both the annual net cash flow and an increase in equity over time.